 Audio

 That includes branded audio for Apple Music, narrative podcast work, and sound design for films like Tether.
-I like building projects where sound drives the atmosphere and connects everything.
+I also create original projects like Audio Anthology, where narrative drives atmosphere and world-building.

-COTN COMEBACK! is the first world from Audio Anthology, my concept-driven audio magazine blending music, story, and worldbuilding.
-In this world, Children of the Night is reimagined as a legendary band returning for one last show before the great crash out of 1983.
+COTN COMEBACK! is a developmental test issue from Audio Anthology, an original serialized storytelling project that blends music, narrative fiction, and world-building.
+In this concept world, Children of the Night is reimagined as a legendary band returning for one final show before the 1983 Great Crash.
+This is one of several developing worlds within the larger Audio Anthology universe.

-The promo featured in the Video section was designed to mirror 70s film previews and archival footage, pulling references from Serpico, A Panic in Needle Park, The Song Remains the Same, and old concert documentaries.
-My longtime music contemporary Jon Phonics lent his voice as the aging record executive you hear in the story.
+The promo in the Video section was designed to echo 1970s film trailers and archival music footage, drawing from films like Serpico, A Panic in Needle Park, The Song Remains the Same, and vintage concert documentaries.
+Voice talent was provided by longtime collaborator Jon Phonics, who plays an aging record executive within the story world.

-Role: Creative Director, Music Producer, Story Writer, Sound Designer, Artist, Visual Designer
+Role: Creator, Creative Director, Music Producer, Writer, Sound Designer, Art Director

 Tether (Excerpt) — Dialogue Cleanup & Sound FX (as Maxxwell Roth)